GitDataNet/Spring4D/README.md

 ------------
 Just run the Build.exe and select the Delphi versions you want to install Spring4D for.

+Since we provide Delphinus-Support you can also easily install it using the Delphinus package manager.

 Current version
 ---------------
 1.1 (2014-09-12)